CrazyChickenDev/CPE500-Class-Dashboard/content/posts/important-updates.md

   - 500lvl
 ---

-Information!!!
+Information ❗❗❗❗📢

 ---

-1️⃣ IT report submission deadline is this Friday, 20th of August, 2021
+--  IT report submission deadline is this Friday, 20th of August, 2021

-2️⃣ IT defense is Next week Friday, 27th of August, 2021....
+--  IT defense is Next week Friday, 27th of August, 2021....
 Prepare your slides for presentation as well Note that: We are each to pay an amount of #2000 before the day of IT defense for refreshments

-3️⃣Out of 63 persons in class only 45 persons have been captured in for UBITS, if you are among the remaining 18 person's please go to UBITS office in the faculty to do your capturing before Friday next week
+--  Out of 63 persons in class only 45 persons have been captured in for UBITS, if you are among the remaining 18 person's please go to UBITS office in the faculty to do your capturing before Friday next week

-4️⃣ Project Proposal submission of document deadline is Friday, 27th of August, 2021 Note that: We are each to pay an amount of #2000 before the day of IT defense for refreshments
+--  Project Proposal submission of document deadline is Friday, 27th of August, 2021 Note that: We are each to pay an amount of #2000 before the day of IT defense for refreshments

-5️⃣ Project Proposal defense is Thursday and Friday, 2nd and 3rd of September, 2021 More information would be passed in due time....
+--  Project Proposal defense is Thursday and Friday, 2nd and 3rd of September, 2021 More information would be passed in due time....

-6️⃣After IT defense, we will be having a Class Assembly, PLEASE DO NOT MISS IT!!!
+--  After IT defense, we will be having a Class Assembly, PLEASE DO NOT MISS IT!!!

 ---